Djakarta (artist): Career

-In 2006, Djakarta worked as a manager at the National Archives gift shop and was selected to introduce new US $10 bill to the world.
+In 2006, Djakarta worked as a manager at the National Archives gift shop and was selected to introduce the new US $10 bill to the world.
 While working in the National Archives, she remained active in the city's art scene.
 As a visual artist, Djakarta was a member of the District of Columbia Arts Center Sparkplug arts collective and curated exhibitions for the Washington Project for the Arts.
 She received two grants from the DC Commission on the Arts and Humanities.

 In 2004, her video work of Halle Berry was a featured artist in an exhibition held in the abandoned Capital Children's Museum called Artomatic.
 In 2005 her multimedia work titled Niggaz4Life (named after the N.W.A song of the same name) was showcased at the Transformer Gallery in D.C.
 The installation utilized an imaginary advertising campaign to encourage multiracial celebrities to embrace their membership in the black community.
 The gallery installation featured images of celebrities including Vin Diesel, Mariah Carey and Tiger Woods and a video featuring clips from films including Booty Call, Soul Plane, Bringing Down the House and Spike Lee's Bamboozled.
 In conjunction with the gallery display, the project involved a street art aspect as Djakarta pasted military recruitment-style posters that said "WE WANT YOU" above images of the celebrities framed in the colors red, green and black.

 Her photographic series fiction was featured in the 2006 Janus exhibit held at the Maryland Art Place.
 In 2008, she was one of eleven artists to be featured in a show at the Arlington Arts Center called SHE'S SO ARTICULATE: Black Women Artists Reclaim the Narrative.

 Djakarta moved to Los Angeles in 2008 to pursue acting.
 She established her production the New American Divas production company in 2009.
 In 2010, she appeared in the Company of Angels production Downtown Curren(t)cy: Lives Looking for Change.
 The same year, she produced I’m an Actor, They Don’t Get It through New American Divas at the Stella Adler Theater.
 In 2011, she appeared in two plays for the Towne Street Theatre 4th Annual Ten-Minute Play Festival: Social Science and I Dream of Emmett Till.